 KLM - mobile engagement in action

-Let’s examine how leading global airline, KLM, increased customer awareness of their mobile offerings.
+Let’s examine how the leading global airline, KLM, increased customer awareness of their mobile offerings.
 During a three-week campaign, KLM offered an incentive of free airport lounge passes to passengers who used its mobile booking engine.
-Passes were sent to customers as a mobile coupon within their passbook (Apple) or Google wallet (Android).
+Passes were sent to customers as a mobile coupon within their passbook (Apple) or Google Wallet (Android).
 When the customer was close to the lounge, these apps sent a location-based push notification, prompting them to redeem their coupon.

 The results?
 A 17% increase in visits to KLM’s mobile site, generating 34% more bookings and 38% more mobile revenue.